 #WeLoveLiving... so we use permaculture design

 Permaculture mimics patterns found in nature, creating an abundance of food, natural materials and energy through minimal effort.
 It is being used by people around the world to design thriving systems that can help bring about the vital changes we need to live more harmoniously on the planet.

 Learn more from permaculture practitioners around the world:

 Share how you are taking steps to live lightly on the planet using the hashtag #WeLoveLiving on social media.

-You can download a PDF file of the posters here now.
-This file is intended for previewing online or printing at home for personal use.
+You can download a PDF file of the posters and also the postcards here.
+These files are intended for previewing online or printing at home for personal use.